4 min read

 When art is included in the mix, religion controls a very powerful trifecta of the human psyche.
 When you control people's connection with the unknowable, their stories about the unknowable, and their form of self-expression of the unknowable, you control their reality.

-And perhaps this is the one irrefutable gift of institutionalised religion.
+And perhaps this is the one irrefutable gift of institutionalized religion.
 For all its innumerable sins, it has undeniably fostered a lattice of relationships between people globally.
 These communities have carried people through life's many difficulties, and for that alone, these systems can be duly credited.

-However, if a community is created and sustained by a maniacal, power-hungry framework of truths based on the fetishizing of ancient and heavily edited texts to dictate a restrive blueprint for a handful of believers who are navigating the same world of mysteries as the rest of us, then I would argue that however open and welcoming these religions are, their modus operandi is rooted in fear, division, and assumed authority and possession of truth.
+However, if a community is created and sustained by a maniacal, power-hungry framework of truths based on the fetishizing of ancient and heavily edited texts to dictate a restrictive blueprint for a handful of believers who are navigating the same world of mysteries as the rest of us, then I would argue that however open and welcoming these religions are, their modus operandi is rooted in fear, division, and assumed authority and possession of truth.
 In short, it divides us.

 Art also creates community; however, it does so through expressing and reflecting the universality of human emotions, experiences, and our burning urge to question the purpose of living.